Overview

 Beta-agonists

-Beta-agonists can prevent and treat asthma attacks by relaxing the muscles that control the airways.
+Beta-agonists, also known as bronchodilators, can prevent and treat asthma attacks by relaxing the muscles that control your airways.
 This allows you to breathe easier.
-They’re also known as bronchodilators.

-It’s essential to monitor how well your asthma medications are working by testing your lung function regularly.
-You can use a handheld device called a peak flow meterto measure the amount of air flowing from your lungs.
-This test can reveal narrowing of the airways before your symptoms begin.
+It’s essential to track how well your asthma medications are working by testing your lung function regularly.
+You can use a handheld device called a peak flow meter to measure the amount of air flowing from your lungs.
+This test can reveal narrowing of your airways before your symptoms begin.

-By comparing your peak flow measurements over time, you can determine:
+By comparing your peak flow measurements over time, you can figure out:

 • what triggers an asthma attack